mapr-demos/mapr-es-db-spark-payment/README.md

 ## Introduction

-This example will show you how to work with MapR-ES, Spark Streaming, and MapR-DB JSON using:
+This example will show you how to work with MapR-ES, Spark Streaming, and MapR-DB JSON :

 * Publish using the Kafka API  Medicare Open payments data from a CSV file into MapR-ES
 * Consume and transform the streaming data with Spark Streaming and the Kafka API.